 The official student GPA is based on a weighted point system and is updated annually at the completion of the school year.
-Pass/fail grades are not included in determining GPA.
+Pass/fail grades and any grades for courses not taken at Northwestern Regional are not included in determining GPA.
 For a chart of the points awarded for grades by course level see below.